Why It Works

 The breakthrough came from James Peterson's What's a Cook To Do?, which honestly has a section titled, "How to get more jus from roast meats."
 Lucky me!

 Peterson's solution is to add inexpensive, flavor-packed stew meat and bones to the pan underneath the roast.
 It's a method that Kenji uses with his prime rib recipe to produce extra red wine jus.
 Since these scraps are used solely to deepen the flavor of the liquid, they can be cooked longer to release more of their juices.
-The stew meat is also cut into strips and cooked until well browned.
+For even deeper, more complex flavor, the stew meat is also cut into strips and browned first.

 The only further additions were some aromatics and a few spices, like clove and black pepper, to give it some personality.
 Simmer everything for about four hours and that's it.